ramcodehub/bondly/frontend/README_NEW_SCHEMA.md

-# 🚀 CRM Dashboard with Enhanced Database Schema
+# 🚀 Bondly with Enhanced Database Schema

 ## ✨ **What's New**

-Your CRM dashboard now uses a **professional-grade database schema** with proper relationships, constraints, and performance optimizations!
+Your Bondly now uses a **professional-grade database schema** with proper relationships, constraints, and performance optimizations!

 ## 🗄️ **Database Schema Overview**